-The London Underground rail network, or "the Tube" is a great way to travel to and from central London and will be an integral part of most people's stay in the UK capital.
+The London Underground rail network, also called "the Tube," is a great way to travel to, from and around central London.

-Travelling by river is a great way to get around London.
+Travelling on the river is a great way to get around London.
 You'll beat the traffic and enjoy fantastic views of London along the way.

-Use London's Overground train network to travel across the city and beyond the Tube.
+Use London's train network to travel across the city and beyond the Tube.

 Trams run in parts of south London between Wimbledon, Croydon, Beckenham and New Addington.
 The services are frequent and accessible.

 Find your way around the capital with our helpful guide to accessible and wheelchair-friendly travel.

 London cycle hire scheme

 Santander Cycles, London's public bicycle hire scheme, is a great way to travel around the city.
 The first half hour is free, so grab a bike and get riding.

 Taxis in London